plaisier-lab/U5_hNSC_Neural_G0/index.md

 This script will output:
 - **results/ccAdata_velocity_stream_tsne.png** - tSNE embeddings with RNA velocity stream lines.

-#### 3. Pepare data for building classifier
+#### 3. Prepare data for building classifier
-We faciliatate further analysis in Python by converting the WT U5 hNSC data into a loom file:
+We facilitate further analysis in Python by converting the WT U5 hNSC data into a loom file:

 ```console
 root@ef02b3a45938:/files/U5_hNSC_Neural_G0# Rscript converting_to_loom.R
 ```

 This script will output:
-- **results/highlyVarGenes_WT_sgTAOK1_1584.csv** - list of the overlapping top 2,000 highly varaiable genes from UT and sgTAOK1.
+- **results/highlyVarGenes_WT_sgTAOK1_1584.csv** - list of the overlapping top 2,000 highly variable genes from UT and sgTAOK1.
 - **results/cellcycle_int_integrated.loom** - loom file used to construct the ccAF classifier.

 #### 4. Build classifier: 100-fold cross-validation